PARKROYAL Darling Harbour hotel exterior Sydney

-When planning a city stay with my 6- and 8-year-old grandchildren, I wanted somewhere that would genuinely welcome them, not just tolerate them.
-The PARKROYAL Darling Harbour turned out to be exactly what we needed – a hotel that truly understands what makes a family stay special.
-I was invited to experience their family offerings to share my honest thoughts with readers.
+When planning a city stay with my 6- and 8-year-old grandchildren, I wanted somewhere that would welcome them without making me feel like I was imposing.
+The PARKROYAL Darling Harbour got that right from the moment we arrived.
+I was invited to experience their family offerings and share my honest thoughts with Sydney Expert readers.

 This page contains affiliate links.
 Please see our disclosure page for full details.